SMI Technical Analysis & SMI Trading Signals

 - Oversold levels below -40

-Buy signal is generated when this oscillator falls below over-sold level and then rises above this level and starts to move upwards.
+Buy signal is generated when this oscillator falls below oversold level and then rises above this level and starts to move upwards.

-Sell Energies Trading Signal is generated when this oscillator rises above overbought level and then falls below this level and starts to move downwards.
+Sell Trading Signal is generated when this oscillator rises above overbought level and then falls below this level and starts to move downwards.

 Divergence Energies